 Increasing opportunities for professional female riders

 The championship returned to the Stockholm venue on Sunday 5 August 2018.
 Ten jockeys took part in the points-based competition run over five races on the afternoon card.
-Swedish jockey Josefin Landgren was crowned Champion after winning two races and scoring a total of 54 points, 6 pints ahead of Brazilian ace Victoria Mota.
+Swedish jockey Josefin Landgren was crowned champion after winning two races and scoring a total of 54 points, 6 points ahead of Brazilian ace Victoria Mota.

 In 2019, the event was renamed the Women Jockeys’ World Cup and took place at Bro Park for a third time Sunday, 30 June 2019.
 World Cup Victory was seized by Japan when the only female jockey licensed by JRA, Nanako Fujita, was crowned champion with a total of 48 points, 5 points ahead of reigning champion, Sweden’s Josefin Landgren.